Generic Name: ritonavir (ri-TOE-na-vir)

 - Hemophilia patients - Some people with hemophilia have developed increased bleeding while taking protease inhibitors, such as Norvir solution.
 Report all bleeding episodes to your doctor.

-- Lab tests, including liver function, and blood cholesterol and triglyceride levels, may be performed while you use Norvir solution.
+- Lab tests may be performed while you use Norvir solution.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Norvir solution should be used with extreme caution in CHILDREN younger than 1 month old; safety and effectiveness in these children have not been confirmed.
+- Norvir solution should be used with extreme caution in CHILDREN younger than 6 months old.
+Talk with the doctor.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Norvir solution while you are pregnant.
 Mothers infected with HIV should not breast-feed.
 There is a risk of passing the HIV infection or Norvir solution to the baby.